 When organizations are in-network, it means they have a contract with the insurance company with an agreed upon rate for the level of care provided, such as residential services.
 In-network contracts have criteria the organizations need to meet to maintain the contract.
 Out-of-network benefits means the organization does not have a contract with the insurance company which often means they set their own rate for billing the insurance company.
 This typically results in clients receiving a large bill for the remainder of treatment that insurance did not cover due to the high cost charged by the center.
 Clients may have larger out of pocket deductibles and co-pays with out of network plans.

 Crossroads is in-network for residential services with most major health insurance plans.
-We also have a competitive self-pay price of $15,000.

 What is the difference between benefit verification check and insurance authorization?

 Prior to entering treatment, your first step is to check your benefits to see if residential level of care is a covered benefit under your insurance plan and if there is any deductible you will owe prior to admission.
 Once a clinical assessment is completed and you meet the criteria for this level of care, a Utilization Review Specialist will contact the insurance company to obtain insurance authorization, which is needed to admit you to the program.
 Insurance Authorization gives the treatment center authorization to admit you and bill the insurance company for the days you are in treatment.
 Often times insurance re-authorizations will take place weekly during your stay.